51Degrees/documentation/src/features/errorhandling.md

 Any error that occurs will be logged in the `Errors` section of the current @flowdata.
 The pipeline then proceeds to execution of the next @flowelement.

-After all @flowelements have completed, there are two possible scenarios, depending on pipeline configuration:
+After all @flowelements have completed, there are two possible scenarios, depending on @pipeline configuration:

 1. If the @flowdata contains any errors then an error will be raised using the standard language features.
 2. Execution will return to the caller of the `Process` function.
 Any errors will effectively be hidden/suppressed unless @logging is configured or the `Errors` section of the @flowdata is checked by the caller.